Hire in Greece

-A post-termination non-competition covenant must be agreed in writing and is considered lawful when:
+A post-termination non-competition covenant must be concluded in writing.
+These will likely be considered lawful and enforceable when:

-it is required for the protection of the employer’s justified interests
+- it is required to protect the employer’s justified business interests

-it takes into consideration the specialisation of the employee and his or her circumstances
+- it takes into consideration the specialization of the employee and his or her circumstances

-Using fixed-term contracts for permanent work is prohibited in Greece.
-Probationary periods for fixed-term contracts should be determined prior to the start of employment.
+Employers in Greece are prohibited from using fixed-term contracts for permanent work.
+Probationary periods for fixed-term contracts should be determined prior to the commencement of employment.

-The main rules for fixed-term employment contracts are as follows:
+The main parameters for fixed-term employment contracts are as follows:

-a fixed-term contract must be concluded in writing, and the specific objective reason justifying the renewal or extension of a fixed-term contract must be stated
+- A fixed-term contract must be concluded in writing, stating the specific objective reason justifying the renewal or extension of a fixed-term contract.

-the total duration of successive fixed-term contracts is three years;
+- The total duration of successive fixed-term contracts is capped at three years.

-the number of permitted renewals within a three-year period is three successive contracts;
+- The total number of permitted renewals within a three-year period is capped at three successive contracts.

-termination before the agreed date is permitted only if it is justified by a serious cause;
+- Termination prior to the agreed date is allowed but only if justified by a serious cause.

-the principle of equal treatment applies unless there are objective reasons justifying the different treatment.
+- The principle of equal treatment applies unless there are objective reasons justifying differential treatment.

-If the above mentioned duration is exceeded, it will be presumed that the fixed-term successive contracts (where successive contracts is defined as contracts without a lapse of at least 45 days) are used as a means of meeting permanent business needs, and thus will be converted into contracts for an indefinite duration (permanent contracts).
-The burden of proof lies with the employer.
+If the duration of a contract is exceeded, it will be presumed the fixed-term successive contract is used as a means of meeting permanent business needs.
+A successive contract is defined as any contract without a lapse of at least 45 days.
+The contract will then be converted into a contract for an indefinite duration.
+This represents a permanent contract, with the burden of proof lying on the employer.

 Personal Income Tax

-The monthly income from paid work and pensions, including benefits in kind, shall be subject to withholding tax on the basis of the rates referred to below Tax Rates table:
+The monthly income from paid work and pensions, including benefits in kind, are subject to withholding tax on the basis of the rates referred to below tax rates table: